September 26, 2024

 Over time the more something seems to work, the more integral it becomes to your culture.
 You stop questioning it or being particularly aware of it and starts to become a basic assumption or norm about ‘the way we do things around here’.

 When new team members join your company, these cultural norms define what they need to notice, think, feel and do in order to be accepted as a member of the group.
-Or to put it another way, what they need to ‘fit in’ with your team and feel like they belong to your company.
+Or to put it another way, what they need to do to ‘fit in’ with your team and feel like they belong to your company.

 Seeing your culture in practice